RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 }
 {% endhighlight %}

-Now we adapt our code to run in parallel using Intel TBB.
-We'll use the `tbb::parallel_reduce` function to do this.
-As with the previous article describing `tbb::parallel_for`, we implement a "Body" functor with our logic and TBB takes care of scheduling work on threads and calling our functor when required.
-For parallel_reduce the functor has three jobs:
+Now we adapt our code to run in parallel using RcppParallel.
+We'll use the `parallelReduce` function to do this.
+As with the previous article describing `parallelFor`, we implement a "Worker" functor with our logic and RcppParallel takes care of scheduling work on threads and calling our functor when required.
+For parallelReduce the functor has three jobs:

 1. Implement a standard and "splitting" constructor.
 The standard constructor takes a pointer to the array that will be traversed and sets it's sum